 The government passed an act in 1891 on behalf of the Central London Railway (CLR)Central London Railway

-, to allow for changes to the proposed route and to construct a new station in the centre of the city, the station was planned to be called Bank.
+A railway that has been absolved into the Central line., to allow for changes to the proposed route and to construct a new station in the centre of the city, the station was planned to be called Bank.
 An act was required to construct a central station, booking office and new public subways.
 The existing subways where owned by the City and South London Railway (CSLR)City and South London Railway

-, however they where considered public property with other railways being entitled to construct using the subways.
+A railway that has been absolved into the Northern line., however they where considered public property with other railways being entitled to construct using the subways.
 The intention was to create a station with a single frontage, the City and South London Railway (CSLR)City and South London Railway

-completed the construction, however was not obligated to complete the works prior to the Waterloo and City railway opening.
+A railway that has been absolved into the Northern line. completed the construction, however was not obligated to complete the works prior to the Waterloo and City railway opening.
 The railway was located a long way from the street level entrances and many customers where disgruntled with this arrangement.

 Operating the Waterloo and City Railway